Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere

 \subsection{The Role of Plasma-neutral Coupling in Energy Transfer}

-{ As mentioned above, Joule heating $Q \equiv \mb{E}^{\mb{V}}\cdot\mb{J}$ where $\mb{E}^{\mb{V}}$ is the electric field in the neutral or center of mass frame of the chromosphere and I/T contains a component due to ion-neutral collisions.
-This component can dominate over Ohmic Joule heating when $\eta_{C}>\eta_{\|}$, or $\sigma_{C}<\sigma_{\|}$.
-Hence plasma-neutral collisions play a major role in the conversion of electromagnetic energy into thermal energy. }
+{ As mentioned above, heating $Q \equiv \mb{E}^{V}\cdot\mb{J}$ where $\mb{E}^{V}$ is in the neutral or center of mass frame of the chromosphere and I/T contains a component due to plasma-neutral collisions.
+This component can dominate over Ohmic Joule heating when $\eta_{P}>\eta_{\|}$, or $\sigma_{P}<\sigma_{\|}$.
+Hence plasma-neutral collisions could play a major role in the conversion of electromagnetic energy into thermal energy. }